A Theory of Feature Learning in Kernel Models: Introduction

-\paragraph{Main Argument} With these properties in mind, our main argument, which is largely inspired by sensitivity analysis of minimizers' set identifiability in the optimization literature~\cite{DrusvyatskiyLe14}, is as follows. \begin{itemize} \item The uniform convergence property of objective values ensures that the empirical minimizers converge (in probability) to their population counterparts as $n \to \infty$.
-Since all population minimizers fall within $\mathcal{M}$, this implies that the empirical minimizers converge to $\mathcal{M}$.
+\textbf{Main Argument}~~ With these properties in mind, our main argument, which is largely inspired by sensitivity analysis of minimizers' set identifiability in the optimization literature~\cite{DrusvyatskiyLe14}, is as follows. \begin{itemize} \item The uniform convergence property of objective values ensures that the empirical minimizers converge to their population counterparts as $n \to \infty$.
+Since all population minimizers $\Sigma_*$ fall within $\mathcal{M}$, this implies the empirical minimizers $\Sigma_{n, *}$ converge to $\mathcal{M}$.

-\item To further show the empirical minimizers fall within $\mathcal{M}$, the sharpness property becomes crucial.
-The sharpness property ensures the empirical objective, whose gradient is uniformly close to that of population objective, is still with high probability sharp, i.e., increasing at least linearly when moving in normal directions away from $\mathcal{M}$ near the population minimizers. \end{itemize}

-To summarize, while uniform convergence of objective values implies convergence of minimizers, the sharpness property offers the stability that preserves the minimizers' low rankness property---a special case of set identifiability in optimization---under perturbations.
+\item To further show the empirical minimizers $\Sigma_{n, *}$ fall within $\mathcal{M}$, the sharpness property is crucial.
+The sharpness property ensures the empirical objective, whose gradient is uniformly close to that of the population objective, is still with high probability sharp, i.e., increasing at least linearly when moving in perpendicular directions away from $\mathcal{M}$ near the population minimizers.
+Consequently, $\Sigma_{n,*} \in \mathcal{M}$ with probability tending to one. \end{itemize} In summary, while uniform convergence of objective values implies convergence of minimizers, the sharpness property offers the stability that preserves the minimizers' low rankness property---a case of set identifiability---under perturbations.
+Formal proofs, including the establishment of sharpness properties, gradient regularity, and uniform convergence arguments---are given in Sections~\ref{sec:preliminaries}--\ref{sec:empirical-minimizers}.

-\paragraph{The role of kernel $k_\Sigma$} It's important to note that the sharpness property~\eqref{eqn:sharpness-property-intro} is fundamentally tied to the kernel defined in \eqref{eqn:define-kernel}.
-For kernel objectives that use kernels $(x, x') \mapsto \psi(x^T \Sigma x')$, the low rankness phenomenon does not occur and the objectives do not exhibit the sharpness property.